infinispan/infinispan-remote-tutorial/README.md

 - Execute `mvn verify -Dit.test=RemoteConcurrencyIT` to verify that the concurrent APIs work as expected (`mvn verify` to run all integration tests)

+### step-4/remote-listeners

+- Receive events in the client when entries in the cache change
+- Execute `mvn verify -Dit.test=RemoteListenerIT` to see remote events in action (`mvn verify` to run all integration tests)

 ## Application Directory Layout

     src/                -->